Monthly Archives: June 2013

 In Norse mythology, Gemini is strongly associated with the god Loki.

-A constellation called Þjazi’s eyes (augu Þjaza) is one of the few known Norse constellation.
+A constellation called Þjazi’s eyes (augu Þjaza) is one of the few known Norse constellations.
 It’s not certain which stars in the sky made up this constellation.
 One idea put forth is that they are the stars Castor and Pollux in the constellation Gemini.

 In Norse mythology, Þjazi is a giant who kidnapped Idun.
 When he didn’t return home after chasing Idun and her rescuer Loki, Þjazi’s daughter Skadi realized he must be dead and took up arms, swearing vengeance for her father’s death.